Military commissariat

-In the Soviet Union
+In Soviet Russia / Soviet Union

 A military commissariat (Russian: Bоенный коммисариат, translit: voyenny kommisariat) was a local military administrative agency used in the Soviet Union to provide administrative and organisational military services.
 They were led by a military commissar (Russian: Bоенный коммисар, translit: voyenny kommisar) who worked in a political and bureaucratic role alongside a regional military commander who served as a traditional military official.
 As is typical of Soviet phraseology, military commissariats can be referred to in Russian as 'voyenkomat' and military commissars can be referred to as 'voyenkom'; examples of Soviet portmanteaus.
-Military commissariats were used in the Soviet Union from 1917 until its dissolution in 1991.
-They were introduced after its formation when existing Russian territories were split into different republics.
-These republics were subsequently divided into Krais and Oblasts and then into national districts and at each division a military commissariat was instated.
+Military commissariats were used in Soviet Russia and later Soviet Union from 1917 until the dissolution in 1991.
+Soviet republics were divided into Krais and Oblasts and then into national districts and at each division a military commissariat was instated.
 The role of the military commissariat at each stage of hierarchy differed; however, its core functions centred around administrative housekeeping regarding military personnel and military equipment and the provision of military training.
-Other duties included troop mobilisation, preparing local men for service, registering all relevant weaponry including all machinery and cars in the region, delivering pensions to retired army personnel, and selecting and promoting officers.
+Other duties included troop mobilisation, forced conscription and punishments for draft dodging, preparing local men for service, registering all relevant weaponry including all machinery and cars in the region, delivering pensions to retired army personnel, and selecting and promoting officers.

 The structure and function of military commissariats initially developed between 1917 and 1922 during the Russian Civil War.
 A political officer was introduced by the Red Army to each occupied military district to collaborate with the existing military commander and to provide military administrative services.
 This officer was the precursor to the military commissar.
 The introduction of a political officer alongside a military commander at a local level established leadership accountability and cooperation in each Soviet district and also lay foundation for a close relationship to develop between the political and military spheres in the Soviet Union.
 Additionally, strong relations between political and military figures allowed for an overarching administrative structure to interact with civilians through a combined political and military partnership.
 The military commissariat system rose in importance during the 1920s and 1930s as it allowed the Communist Party of the Soviet Union to exert political control alongside the military at a local level.
 Vladimir Lenin, head of government of Soviet Russia and subsequent Soviet Union from 1917 to 1924, said that "without military commissariats we would not have a Red Army".